excentis/ByteBlower_GUI_examples/basic_usecases/measure_max_throughput/README.md

 received data.
 This approach requires a bit of work to set it up, but pays itself off down the road.

-Creating a FrameBlasting based throughput measurement.
-Starts first with choosing the packet size.
+Creating a FrameBlasting based throughput measurement starts with choosing the packet size.
 Large packets (1500 bytes) tend to load the mostly the network, while with smaller sizes you can search for packet-processing bottlenecks.
 You can also mix different packet sizes to make the test more realistic.

 After the picking packet sizes, you'll need to estimate the bandwidth of the setup.
-The load configured for the FrameBlasting flow should be higher then your expectation.
+The load configured for the FrameBlasting flow should be higher then the availabel bandwidth.
 An easy guess is choosing 10 Gbit/s, but it helps to be closer to the actual value.
-It's not unusual for the device under test to crash and reboot when strained way beyond normal operation.
+Straining systems way beyond their limits makes the results unreliable, it's not even unusual for devices to crash during the test.

 ### Good:
 * Easy to debug.
 * Easily control all parameters.

 ### Bad:
-* Overloading the system too much makes the results variable.
-* Can be become repitive when trying to pick the best estimate inital estimate.
+* Results vary on how close your initial estimate is, it Can be become repitive when trying to pick the best one.
-* Requires some inital setup work.
+* Requires inital setup work.

 ## RFC-2544 based throughput measurement